UPSIDE-DOWN BANANA + NUTELLA CAKE

-To finish the cake batter, beat on medium-high speed the butter, sugar, salt and zest for 3 minutes or until light and fluffy.
-Add the eggs one by one, making sure to mix at least 30 seconds in between each additional egg.
-Scrape the sides of the bowl with a spatula after 3 of the eggs are added.
-Then add dry ingredients and mix on low speed until evenly distributed without over-mixing (see the tips and trick).
-Top the Nutella with the cake batter, using a spatula to spread it evenly.
+To finish the cake batter, in the bowl of a stand mixer or in a big bowl with a hand mixer, beat the butter, sugar, salt and zest for 3 minutes on medium-high speed, until light and fluffy.
+Add the eggs one by one, making sure to mix at least 30 seconds and to scrape the sides of the bowl with a spatula in between each.
+Then, add dry ingredients and mix on low speed until evenly distributed, without over-mixing (see the tips and trick).
+Pour the batter on top of the Nutella, using a spatula to spread it evenly.
 Place in the oven for approximately an hour or until a toothpick inserted in the middle of the cake comes out clean.
 Start checking for doneness after 50 minutes.

-Let cool once the cake is taken out of the oven for 10 minutes.
-Then, flip it upside down on your cake stand or plate.
+Let the cake cool for 10 minutes.
+Then, flip it upside down on a cake stand or a plate.
 Pull off the parchment paper and tadaa!
-The cake is delicious warm, delicious served with ice cream, or room temperature.
+The cake is delicious warm, served with ice cream.

 TIPS AND TRICKS

-For a vegan alternative, you could try to replace each egg by 1 tbsp of ground flax seeds or chia seeds with 3 tbsp warm water and let thicken for a few minutes.
+For a vegan alternative, you could try to replace each egg by 1 tbsp of ground flax seeds or chia seeds mixed with 3 tbsp of warm water and let thicken for a few minutes.
 The butter could also be substituted with vegetable, coconut or canola oil.
-Don’t be afraid to experiment.
+Don’t be afraid to experiment!